 For on-the-go teams to share messages, calls, and contacts

-However, you may not know that open rates for text messages today are as high as 82.1%.
-That’s over three times the open rate for email, which hovers at around 24%.
+However, you may not know that open rates for text messages today are as high as 82.1 per cent.
+That’s over three times the open rate for email, which hovers at around 24 per cent.
 Read on to find out why SMS is more effective than most other forms of business marketing and how you should be taking advantage.

 The exceptional circumstances of a global pandemic mean that people have spent more time on their devices and screens than ever before.
 With so many businesses losing custom and being forced to close, they’re understandably ramping up their efforts in the digital space.